FAIRsharing/domain-ontology/README.md

 - DRAO.owl - - The automatically-generated release file.
 It is a single file (with no imports) for ease of use.
 - refactoredIRIs-DRAO-RELNUM.txt - This is a list of IRI refactorings performed since the last release.
 - README.md - A short description of the changes made since the last release.
+- DRAO-diff.md - the output of the Robot diff command to list the differences since the previous release.

 Below are short descriptions of a selection of other files found within this repository, all within the [development](https://github.com/FAIRsharing/domain-ontology/tree/master/development) directory:
 - [DRAO.owl](https://github.com/FAIRsharing/domain-ontology/blob/master/development/DRAO.owl) - This is the main "bleeding edge" development file, which imports all required classes and annotations.
 The only information stored *directly* within this file is metadata about the ontology and the required imports.